djalbat/yapp/README.md

   }
 };

-const yapp = Yapp.fromContent(..., "javascript", null, options);
+const yapp = Yapp.fromContent(` ... `, "javascript", null, options);
 ```
-If you are using JSX, you can pass these options as attributes.
+These options are passed as individual attributes if invoking Yapp by way of JSX.

 Finally, if you are using jSX, you need to install Babel's [`@babel/plugin-transform-react-jsx`](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx) plugin and then add a reference to it to your `babel.config.json` file: